5 Essential Songs By David Meli off the Fruition Album

 David Meli is a 23-year-old artist who's been crafting sensual melodies for a while now.
 He first surfaced on the radar of many listeners with the 2016 Marv OTM song, "Zero", which he was featured on, alongside Odunsi (The Engine).
 On that record, David Meli displayed his early rap tendencies, the gritty record rocking the underground at the time of its release, and marking young Meli as a talent to watch out for.
 (We think so too, as David Meli is listed amongst Notjustok's 20 artists to watch out for in 2020.)

 In a YouTube interview with UpNext, a channel focused on rising musical talents, David Meli was asked what his preferred genre was.
-Being Nigerian and based in the United Kingdom, his sound was always going to multi-cultural, drawing from a wide range of influences.
+Being Nigerian and based in the United Kingdom, his sound was always going to be multi-cultural, drawing from a wide range of influences.
 He then went on to tag his music (appropriately) as "Afro-Fusion", say, a Wizkid meets Tory Lanez kind of affair.

 This range in David Meli's sound is flexed over his projects (an EP, Indecisive (2017) and his 2019 debut album, Zamira) and his many singles.
-No doubt a hard worker, David Meli has collaborated extensively within the industry and beyond, and with his sophomore album due for release in April 24th 2020, the artist should get his due flowers for his ever-exciting music, which bubbles with the energy and industry of youth.
+No doubt a hard worker, David Meli has collaborated extensively within the industry and beyond, and with his sophomore album due for release on April 24th, 2020, the artist should get his due flowers for his ever-exciting music, which bubbles with the energy and industry of youth.

-These are five essential songs of Meli's, curated to intimate the listener with on the reach of his artistry.
+These are five essential songs of Meli's, curated to intimate the listener with the reach of his artistry.

 Don't take my word for it – why not listen for yourself?